trane-project/trane/README.md

 [trane-music](https://github.com/trane-project/trane-music) for some music courses you can use to test it out.

+## Documentation

+Latest documentation can be found at the [official site](https://trane-project.github.io/)

 ## Introduction

 Trane is an automated learning system for the acquisition of complex and highly hierarchical skills.